jd-coderepos/proc-tm/README.md

-### proc-tm: Prompts for Structured Procedural Extraction from Product Manual Specifications
+### proc-tm: Prompts for Structured Procedure Extraction from Product Manual Specifications

 This repository hosts an annotated dataset of prompts for structured procedural extraction using large language models (LLMs)